 Paint Like Pollock

 Jackson Pollock-inspired art may be the perfect paint project for kids.
 Why?
-Because all little Pollocks need to do is drip, pour, and splatter globs of paint onto a giant canvas floor.
+Because all little Pollocks need to do is drip, pour, and splatter globs of baby-safe paint onto a giant canvas floor.
 Sound fun?
 Find out more from kindergarten teacher/mom Dana Gorman’s Playfully Learning blog.

 Load and Shoot!

 Kids will love this colorful excuse to use water guns (“But it’s art, Mom!”).
-Just fill up a few squirt guns with paint (and water) and let your little ones take aim.
+Just fill up a few squirt guns with paint (and water) and let your little ones aim.
 Get the scoop from Melissa Lennig at Fireflies and Mudpies.